 My personality is more mellow, analytical, serious.
 I’ve learned this is the way God’s made me, and He loves me perfectly just as I am.
 I can’t make myself change, and God doesn’t want me any different.

-Our God is always good and His plans always perfect.
-The good and the bad always a gift.
-The experiences of our lives weaving together to tell the most beautiful, mind-blowing story of redemption.
-And because of this, I can have confidence no matter what I face.
+And it’s this one truth from Elisabeth Elliot’s example that’s inspired and changed my life.
+Our God is always good and His plans are always perfect.
+The good and the bad is a gift, because all our experiences are weaving together to tell the most beautiful, mind-blowing redemption story.
+Because of this, I can receive my circumstances with joy no matter what I face.
 I’m secure in His love.

 Gray mornings will come and go.

 And through it all God’s promises will remain.